MillionConcepts/ahfe/README.md

 * The 'clean' set further reduced for ease of use:
 * discards most of the flagged points from the 'clean' set
 * computes explicit temperature readings for each thermometer rather than giving average temperature and temperature difference values at each thermometer bridge
-* converts mission epoch time to Gregorian UTC
+* converts mission epoch time to Gregorian YMD UTC
 * concatenates the Nagihara sets with the NSSDC sets, giving all available temperature data in a single series per thermometer.
 Retains 'file' distinction; in other words, there is still one table per thermometer bridge.

 ### depth